Skip to main content

 These are just a handful of ways to collect user data.
 There is no 'right way' – the key is to do your best with the resources available to find out what you can about your users.

-‘Identifiable and evidenced based user needs are essential to our work at Shelter.
+‘Identifiable and evidence based user needs are essential to our work at Shelter.
 It makes sure that we are working with more than an assumption and helps us guide the user to the correct outcome.’

 Tom Youll, Content Designer, Digital Advice (England), March 2021